Federal Travel and Transportation Policies

 You are responsible for any additional cost resulting from unauthorized use of a government vehicle and you may be subject to administrative and/or criminal liability for misuse of government property.
 You must possess a valid state, District of Columbia, or territorial motor vehicle operator’s license and have a travel authorization specifically authorizing the use of a government-furnished automobile.

-Home to Work Transportation—The President, the Vice President, and other principal federal officials and their designees are authorized home-to-work transportation, as provided in 31 U.S.C.
-1344(b).
-Also, employees engaged in field work or faced with a clear and present danger, an emergency, or a compelling operational consideration may be authorized home-to-work transportation.
+Home to Work Transportation—In addition to certain senior officials authorized for home-to-work transportation under 31 U.S.C.
+1344(b), such transportation may be authorized for employees engaged in field work or faced with a clear and present danger, an emergency, or a compelling operational consideration.
 An agency may make these determinations in advance in order to have employees ready to respond in such cases.

 Use of Portable Phones—GSA policy states that while individual agencies may set their own policies regarding the use of portable phones while driving in government-owned or leased vehicles, in general they should: